-Strength and conditioning (S&C) is one of the five core services available to TASS-supported athletes.
+Strength and conditioning (S&C) is one of the six core services available to TASS-supported athletes.
 It is invaluable in developing an athlete’s speed, strength and power, as well as being important for injury prevention.

 Dr Lucinda Howland is a full-time lecturer in Strength, Conditioning and Performance at Canterbury Christ Church University – and a former TASS athlete.

 TASS: Strength and conditioning is seen as a key contributor to athlete development – why is it so important?

 LH: The term athlete development is a very broad term but strength and conditioning can develop an athlete physically, mentally, socially and, I think, with a well-crafted environment can even develop life skills.
 S&C teaches athletes how to learn and develop specific movement patterns that have dynamic correspondence to their sport.
 It also shows them how to succeed in areas beyond their field of play and sometimes outside their comfort zone.
 This develops the athlete holistically, increasing the chances of them becoming physically balanced and active lifelong learners.

 TASS: As a former TASS athlete how did you benefit from S&C support?

 LH: Being a TASS athlete carried an element of prestige, it benefited me immensely as a young athlete, at the time TASS athletes were provided with free gym memberships at local leisure centres and I had monthly access to S&C coaching at an institution which provided high performance sports provision.
 I had to travel but the distance travelling to receive S&C support was far less intense than my travelling demands for rugby.
 I also received remote programming prescribed by a trained strength and conditioning specialist.
 I even received some sessions at my school at times during the year when I was extremely busy!
 I was never the most naturally powerful player on the pitch and these sessions enabled me to begin my journey to develop a more explosive presence on the rugby field.